berrak/homepup2/README.md

 ### A puppetized home repo

 I decided to share my puppet-usage to manage some systems.
 I hope it will evolve over time and get stable one day.
-My hope is that it helps someone to get a kick-start into the puppet world and Linux administration.
-Current I only use Debian so I don't care much for other *nixes or so.
+My hope is that it helps someone to get a kick-start into the puppet world and in particular to Debian Linux administration.
+I mainly use/test wheezy so I don't care much for other *nixes or so, but the 12.04 version of Ubuntu should be pretty close.

 Maybe I spend more time on admin tasks than on elegant puppet constructs but I will try to adhere to Puppet Best Practices.